aws-samples/how-to-write-more-correct-software-workshop/README.md

 You can jump right to the test and really focus on "Does this test convince me that the requirement MUST be met?"

-The reviewer can also updates the design.
+The reviewer can also update the design.
-Running duvet on the new document the developer is now on the hook to both implement and test these new requirements.
+When Duvet is run on the new document, the developer is now on the hook to both implement and test these new requirements.